-Antennas are offset to each other with regard to the spatial direction S which runs perpendicular to the spatial direction R, e.g. for a horizontal spatial direction R the transmitter antennas are arranged above the receiver antennas or vice versa.
+Antennas are offset to each other with regard to the spatial direction S which runs perpendicular to the spatial direction R, e.g. for a horizontal spatial direction R the transmitter antennas are positioned above the receiver antennas or vice versa.

-The transmitter and/or the receiver antennas have an inclined form, with regard to the spatial direction R, e.g. gaps and/or the lines of the respective planar antennas are arranged not parallel or vertical, but inclined, i.e. at an angle $\alpha$ with $0^{\circ} < |\alpha| < 90^{\circ}$ , to the spatial direction R.
+The transmitter and/or the receiver antennas have an oblique form, with regard to the spatial direction R, e.g. gaps and/or the lines of the respective planar antennas are arranged not parallel or vertical, but inclined, i.e. at an angle $\alpha$ with $0^{\circ}<|\alpha|<90^{\circ}$ , to the spatial direction R.

-Antennas are locked with each other with regard to the spatial direction R, as it is shown in a particular embodiment in FIG. 24.
+Antennas are interleaved with regard to the spatial direction R, as it is shown in a particular embodiment in FIG.

-Emitting and/or receiving elements (e.g. patches) are jointly used by at least two transmitter and/or receiver antennas.
+The use of emitting or receiving elements (e.g. patches) is common to at least two transmitter and/or receiver antennas.